uwplasma/QscDescOpti/README.md

 ## Overview

-This project aims to optimize stellarator configurations using machine learning models, including a fully connected neural network.
-The approach leverages the [QSC](https://landreman.github.io/pyQSC/) (Quasisymmetric Stellarator Construction) and [DESC](https://desc-docs.readthedocs.io/) (Dihedral Equilibrium Stellarator Code) libraries to calculate essential physical parameters, such as magnetic field gradients and plasma beta.
+This project aims to optimize stellarator configurations using machine learning models.
+The approach leverages the [QSC](https://landreman.github.io/pyQSC/) (Quasisymmetric Stellarator Construction) and [DESC](https://desc-docs.readthedocs.io/) libraries to calculate essential physical parameters, such as magnetic field gradients and plasma beta.
 These calculations are embedded in the model’s loss function.

 The project’s goal is to create a model that refines an initial stellarator configuration, thereby reducing discrepancies between key quantities computed by QSC and DESC.
 Although this project is still a work in progress, future updates aim to address convergence challenges and enhance the integration of physical constraints.